 Digital photography seems perfectly suited for social media since pictures can be near-immediately viewed after taken and then uploaded to Facebook, Instagram, etc. But if you’ve spent years acquiring 35mm slides and negatives, the options for using them online are limited: they need to be scanned.
 But dedicated scanners either are very expensive or very cheaply made when it comes to the optics used (and flat-bed scanners are too low resolution).
 A real solution would be to use a system where a digital camera that you already have, one with high-resolution, can turn negatives and slides into digital images.
+But who has the best home scanner just laying around?
 Better yet, how about keeping the price way down by tapping into the features a smartphone offers?
 That’s exactly what the Lomography SmartPhone Film Scanner is all about.

 $99 buys the scanner, but that cheap price expects a Smartphone, in this case an iPhone 5 loaded with the company’s LomoScanner app (while optimized for the 5, it works with iPhones 3G and up and other models that can physically fit).
 The Smartphone Film Scanner relies on the phone’s camera; there’s 3 “blocks” that assemble, one on top of the other, to create distance between the film slot and the phone’s camera.
 To make sense of how this is used, I assembled the scanner with my iPhone 5 in mind.
 First I inserted two “AA” batteries into the base to provide power for the light panel (which I turned on) and then stood it on a table.
 I then stacked two “blocks” on top of each other on the base (Lomography suggests that two are all that’s needed with an iPhone and my time spent with the scanner confirmed this).
 I then placed the “camera holding” block on the top, having already squeezed the tab so I could pull the two “clamp” sides apart.
 I placed the iPhone face down and lined the camera lens with the hole at one end of the block.
 I then pushed the clamps back together to hold the camera.
 I then tapped on the Lomography app (free) which I had already loaded in from the iTunes app store.